znetstar/encode-tools/README.md

 ## Usage

-Please see the documentation located at https://etomonusa.github.io/encode-tools/
+Please see the documentation located at https://znetstar.github.io/encode-tools/ and https://znetstar.github.io/encode-tools-native/

 ## Webpack